jakefair97/password-generator/README.md

 # Random Password Generator

 ## Description
-This web application was created to generate a random password based on user selected criteria to provide security
+This web application was created to generate a random password based on user selected criteria to provide security for the user.

 ## Installation
 N/A